As a New Student…

 Each individual residence hall has its own character and attributes.
 All of our residence halls are designated non-smoking areas.

 Located in the Stonehenge complex, Whitelaw and Crevecoeur are joined by a connecting entryway and serve as first year residence halls.
 Both of these buildings are suite-style residence halls with seven double rooms per suite with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Whitelaw has seven suites and Crevecoeur has five.
 Whitelaw and Crevecoeur share a student lounge with a laundry room, game tables, television, and vending machines located on the first floor of Whitelaw.
+This first year housing option is available to new students under 21 years of age.

 Located in the Stonehenge complex, Arnold and Bayley Hall are joined by a connecting entryway.
 Each building has suites that have seven student rooms (two singles, four doubles, and one triple) with 13 students per suite.
 Each suite is equipped with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Arnold has six suites and Bayley has five.
 Located on the first floor of Arnold Hall is the student lounge, laundry room, game tables, television, and vending machines.
 In Arnold Hall there a floor is dedicated to transfer students.
 Bayley Hall is a 24-hour quiet hall, for those students who desire a lower-volume living experience.